 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-JFrog's free cash flow came in at $6.42 million in Q4, down 61.4% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+JFrog's free cash flow came in at $16.2 million in Q2, up 447% year on year.

 JFrog has generated $25.1 million in free cash flow over the last 12 months, a decent 7.8% of revenue.
 This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.